-Kefir health benefits are vast and that is due to the 30 different strains of good bacteria and yeast present in those cloud shaped grains!
+Kefir is an active product cultured from 40 to 50 different probiotic bacteria and yeasts.
+It is a naturally sour cultured milk that is rich in probiotics and has many health benefits including its antibacterial properties from the Lactobacillus Pylori probiotic and Kefirin extract that are unique to milk kefirs.
+These inhibit the growth of Salmonella, Helicobacter Pylori, E Coli and other pathogens.
 The bulk of those grains are a combination of insoluble protein, amino acids, lipids and complex sugars.
 Pronounced “kah-fear!”, this “grain of life” is similar in appearance to regular yogurt, however has a way bigger engine under its hood!

 Kefir is rich in B complex vitamins such as Vitamin B1, B12, as well as Vitamin A, Vitamin D, Vitamin K and biotin.
 The main minerals present in kefir tend to be calcium, phosphorus and magnesium.

 Commercial pet foods can contain up to 70% carbohydrates!
 These carbs are broken down to sugars, which then fuel the yeast in your pets’ bodies!
 Too much yeast = big time problems!